Quicklinks

 Juror summons will provide your juror number and password.
 Please answer each question on questionnaire.
 (Note: You may use smartphone or if using desktop computer or laptop use Firefox or Chrome)

-Step 2: Watch Your Email After completion of questionnaire, you will be notified by email if you are exempt.
+Step 2: watch your Email after completion of questionnaire you will notified within 48-72 hours if you are exempt.
 If you are not exempt, you will receive an email from the Court Coordinator or the District Clerk with instructions on when and where to appear.

 Step 3: Appear as Summoned Unless you have received an email from the Court excusing you from further participation, you must appear at the time and date listed on your juror summons.
 Please dress appropriately, and be prompt.